vipileggi/covid-19-wastewater/metadata.md

 -   **dateTime**: The date and time the measurement was performed.

 -   **type**: The type of measurement that was performed.
-The prefix `env` is used for environmental variables, whereas `ww` indicates a measurement on wastewater.
+The prefix `env` is used for environmental variables, whereas `ww` indicates a measurement on wastewater, primary sludge, sediments or surface water.

     -   `envTemp`: Environmental temperature.
     -   `envRnF`: Rain fall, i.e. amount of precipitation in the form of rain.